CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

     * This result in an optimization: it allows you to do depth tests before spending execution time in complex fragment shader code!
   * Handle race conditions!
-Since multiple primitives write fragments to the same fragment in the depth buffer, depth buffer locations must be locked while comparing the old and new fragment depths and (possibly) writing into it.
+Since multiple primitives write fragments to the same fragment in the depth buffer, races must be avoided by using CUDA atomics.
+    * *Approach 1:* Lock the location in the depth buffer during the time that a thread is comparing old and new fragment depths (and possibly writing a new fragment).
+This should work in all cases, but be slower.
+    * *Approach 2:* Convert your depth value to a fixed-point `int`, and use `atomicMin` to store it into an `int`-typed depth buffer.
+After that, the value which made it into that `int` depth buffer is that of the fragment which should be stored into the `fragment` depth buffer.
+      * This may result in some rare race conditions (across blocks).
     * The `flower.obj` test file is good for testing race conditions.
 * A depth buffer for storing and depth testing fragments.
   * `FragmentOut[width][height] depthbuffer`